Coronavirus Job Retention Scheme

 What Happens After The Job Retention Scheme Ends?

-If you are considering implementing redundancies please get in touch with me as I expect there will be a requirement to show why you are not operating this scheme and retaining employees.
+If you are considering implementing redundancies please get in touch with me as there will be a requirement to show why you are not operating this scheme and retaining employees.

 Employees who are ‘shielding’ in line with public health guidance can be placed on ‘furlough leave’.
 Employees who are currently on sick leave or are self-isolating in line with government advice are entitled to Statutory Sick Pay (SSP) but once the period of self isolation ends they can then be ‘furloughed’.

 My article Coronavirus and Absence Due To Sickness provides more information about shielding, self isolation and what to do if an employee displays Coronavirus symptoms whilst at work.

 Each job is treated separately, so the individual could be furloughed from one or both, although the guidance on 9 April makes clear that a furloughed employee cannot also be furloughed from a previous employer for whom they no longer work.
 Where they are furloughed from both, the cap applies to each employer separately.
 The guidance issued on 4 April also makes it clear that a furloughed worker can work elsewhere while furloughed from a different job, provided this is contractually allowed.